PEP 690 – Lazy Imports

 Import Side Effects

-Import side effects that would otherwise be produced by the execution of imported modules during the execution of import statements will be deferred at least until the imported objects are used.
+Import side effects that would otherwise be produced by the execution of imported modules during the execution of import statements will be deferred until the imported objects are used.

 These import side effects may include: